haacked/haacked.com/_posts/2019/2019-07-01-merge-conflicts.markdown

 excerpt_image: ...
 ---

-Some merge conflicts that Git cannot resolve automatically can be resolved by tools that understand the semantics of code.
-In a recent post, I [gave one simple example](https://haacked.com/archive/2019/06/17/semantic-merge/).
+When you merge two branches, there may be conflicting changes between the branches.
+Git can often resolve these differences without intervention.
+For example, when each branch has changes to different files or lines of code.

+But sometimes each branch has changes that Git cannot resolve without help.
+For example, if two developers change the same line of code.
+Or if one developer deletes a file, but the other changed the file.
+In these situations, Git fails the merge operation and reports a merge conflict.

+This occurs more often than we'd like because Git doesn't understand the semantics of code.
+A tool that did understand code semantics could resolve many (but not all) of these conflicts.
+In my last post, I gave an example of a merge conflict that a semantic tool can resolve automatically.

-What about the other case?
-Are there situations where Git automatically resolves changes that it shouldn't?
+What about the opposite situation?
+Are there cases where Git automatically resolves changes that it shouldn't?
 Of course the answer is yes, or I wouldn't pose the question and write this post.

 ## Multiple usings